Home What's New with Universal Links

 ngrok.com

-Unzip the ngrok executable
+Extract the ngrok executable

-Unzip the ngrok executable
+Extract the ngrok executable

-Go to the [Dashboard page](https://dashboard.ngrok.com/get-started/setup){:target="_blank"} to execute Config settings
+Access the [Dashboard page](https://dashboard.ngrok.com/get-started/setup){:target="_blank"} to execute Config settings

-Go to the Dashboard page to execute Config settings
+Access the Dashboard page to execute Config settings

 1

-./ngrok authtoken yourTOKEN
+./ngrok authtoken YOUR_TOKEN

-After setting it up, run:
+After setting up, run:

 1